(This post was updated Nov 2021 to reflect the importance of labeling for daycare in post-pandemic life)

 The end of maternity leave is a very sad time for many mothers.
-It can make you feel sick with a mix of emotions; guilt, anxiety, sadness and fear.
+It can make you feel sick with a mix of emotions: guilt, anxiety, sadness, and fear.
 It’s also liberating for some moms, those who feel the need to get their life and career moving again.
-Moms can be really excited to have new challenges outside of the home.
-Yet, however you feel about it we can all agree that the logistics are hard.
-From packing, to pick-up times it’s not an easy transition to make.
+Moms can be excited to have new challenges outside of the home.
+However you feel about it, we can all agree that the logistics are complex.
+From packing to pick-up times, it’s not an easy transition to make.
 Nobody can take the anxiety away, but we can help ease the logistical challenge and steer you in the right direction with getting more organized for the next step.

 Why Label for Daycare?

 This is a question we used to get quite often at Mabel’s.
-Today, in post-pandemic life it goes without saying.
+Today, in post-pandemic life.
 We want to avoid germy mix-ups.
-This is, by far, number one reasoning for labels.
+This is, by far, the number one reason for labels.
 We know these days that a runny nose can lead to many days at home, and (after heading back to work especially) this is just feasible for many parents.

 Secondly, the daycare will require it.
-And lastly, you’ve spend a lot of money on your kids items you don’t want them getting lost or going home to the wrong house.
+And lastly, you’ve spent a lot of money on your kid’s items, and you don’t want them getting lost or going home to the wrong house.

 Why do I need to label the stuff I send to daycare?